dycampos/oficina-git-github/docs/git/fluxo-trabalho-basico-git.md

     no changes added to commit (use "git add" and/or "git commit -a")

-Para o arquivo adicionado na STAGE:
+Para arquivos adicionados na STAGE, aparecerá a seguinte mensagem:

     $ git status
     On branch master